Skip to main content

 We are only on our second placement.
 Our first placement stayed with us for 18mth, and our second placement is looking to move to their forever family and has been with us 10mths now.

 Before becoming a foster carer, I worked in a nursery as the Nursery Manager.
-I have always worked within childcare it was always my passion but after 17yrs and after having my own little family of 3 boys which are now 9yrs, 7yrs and 5yrs old, I needed something new.
+I have always worked within childcare it was always my passion but after 17yrs and after having my own little family of 3 boys, I needed something new.
 I have always been a part of lots of children’s wellbeing and education, but I wanted to give more and wanted to stop missing out on my own children’s achievements.
 It was another foster carer suggested for me to look into this role and I haven’t looked back, and this is where I am today.

 I love being part of the fostering community as I don’t get to miss out of time spent with my own children as well as knowing when we welcome other children into our home how much it is helping them to achieve their own goals by giving them everything that my own have.
 I have got to know so many different people through my journey so far and they are all amazing for help and support, you never feel alone.